eca20/Grants-Program/applications/blockchainia.md

  We differ in that we have the behavioral and marketing background to rapidly onboard users, as well as a product that can create a niche for itself in currently over-saturated market.
 Mark Zuckerberg tried and failed to create a metaverse with endless resources because he fails to realize the human utility of the technology of his time.
 We have the right team and the right vision to bring the metaverse to fruition, through a fair and economical value proposition that helped NBA Jam (Midway Games) earn 1 billion dollars to Jurassic Park's (Amblin Entertainment) 395 million in 1993, in quarters (.25USD).
 We believe we can minimize the cost to consumers by operating our sidechain at the lowest cost possible while allowing a DAO driven public server community to earn a reasonable fee for hosting the online multiplayer infrastructure of the games in our ecosystem.
 This fee will eventually approach a real market value which will add value to the various fungible tokens used throughout the ecosystem.

 We will create free-to-use Unity assets that compliment our tech stack to allow independent developers to duplicate our model and optionally distribute their games via our distribution architecture or use our reputation based, community moderated online-multiplayer infrastructure.

+These assets will include materials and 3d objects to create in game environments and characters, as well as the script controllers that drive in game characters.
+The assets and script controllers will enable local and networked multiplayer games to be created and modified with ease.

+The DAO community we build is intended to have a growing influence over the course of development taken in regards to both gameplay and all web3 enhanced game features.
+Careful consideration is being taken to avoid the infamy associated with pay-to-win schemes, while allowing both free-to-play and pay-to-play modes.
+More information on the tokenomics will be made available with the publishing of our lite paper.

 ## Project Details